How much does LANAP Gum Disease Treatment Cost?

 What is the cost of deep cleaning teeth?

 As of 2019, a traditional deep cleaning of your teeth cost can average between $275 – $980 per quadrant depending on how deep your pockets are and how much build-up and tartar your teeth have.
-Deep cleaning an active deep pocket treatment, which typically consists of a locally administered anesthesia, costs approximately $25 per tooth.
+Deep cleaning an active deep pocket treatment, which typically consists of locally administered anesthesia, costs approximately $25 per tooth.
 Periodontal maintenance costs after undergoing deep cleaning average $115 per visit every four months or three times a year.

 Factors affecting the cost of deep cleaning teeth treatment include the technology used in the treatment; the dentist’s location, type of dental insurance coverage, frequency of treatment, and follow-up appointments.
 For instance, your dentist may perform the initial diagnosis and some treatment but may refer you to a periodontist or a certified laser dentist for advanced laser surgical procedures.